Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 From Carlisle in Illinois in the US, it's Nikita Pruitt.

-Who knew it was Nikita Pruitt?
+Who knew it with Nikita Pruitt?

-We knew it and they ain't going to blow it.
+it and they ain't gonna blow it.

 Okay, you ruined it?